 You can buy excellent ghee here, Kashmiri chili powder here, whole Kashmiri chilis here, fresh curry leaves here, dried fenugreek leaves here, Maharaja-style curry powder here, and Ceylon cinnamon sticks here.
 This recipe is also a bit unusual in that it calls for sweet and sour Mango Chutney in the curry itself – another Anglicized change to the classic Indian Madras recipe.

-This is one of my all-time favorite BIR curries, my Citizens – it is a deserved classic for a good reason and I hope you discover its unique gastronomic charms!
+This is one of my all-time favorite BIR curries, Citizens!
 Just grab some naan from the grocery store, freeze the curry base and you can easily whip this up anytime you’re in the mood for a proper curry feast!